andavissuse/kynda/README.md

 ## Stage 1: Setup
 Prerequisites:
 * Collection of data bundles (should be in a directory; format does not matter)
+* (Optional) Script or other executable to pre-process the data bundle (e.g., script to uncompress tarball)
 * List of feature(s) that you want to use for comparison
+* For each feature:
-* For each feature, a script or other executable that returns the feature value(s) (1 per line) from a data bundle.
+  * script or other executable that extracts the feature value(s) from a data bundle.

 Steps:
 * Run the kynda-setup.sh script.
 This will:
   * ask for a project name and create a .\/\<project-name\> directory
   * ask where the data bundles are located
+  * ask for a pre-processing script
   * ask what features you want to use for comparison
   * for each feature, ask for:
+    * feature type:
+      * single-valued numeric
+      * single-valued text
+      * multi-valued numeric
+      * multi-valued text
     * path to an executable that will extract and return the feature value(s).
 The script may invoke other binaries; the key point is that the script must return a list of feature value(s) (one value per line).
 See the doc directory for executable details and templates.

 Result: